Among the top ten interview questions employers often ask is this gem:

 Impressive answers to top ten interview questions occur when you are prepared, and have rehearsed out loud your answers.

-You've been invited to this interview because the company has already determined from your well written resume that you have the skills, experience, and education to do the job.
+You've been invited to this interview because the employer has already determined from your well written resume that you have the skills, experience, and education to do the job.

-By asking you a few of the top ten interview questions, a company can quickly determine if you are a good fit for them.
+By asking you a few of the top ten interview questions, an employer can quickly determine if you are a good fit.

 Pearl of Wisdom: Always trust your instincts and first impressions.
 More often than not, they are right.
 Your interview experience is similar to a first date.
 You either click with someone or you don't.